Onboard Now

 Program Overview

-FAA Requirements
+FAA Requirements (14 CFR 61.65)

 Requirement Minimum Notes

-FAA Medical 3rd Class minimum Student's responsibility
+Medical 3rd Class or BasicMed Student's responsibility

 What You Will Learn

-• Partial panel and unusual attitude recovery
+• Partial-panel and unusual-attitude recovery

-• Cross-country IFR flight planning and execution
+• IFR cross-country planning and execution

 The Smart Approach